napengam/addConfirm/README.md

 The solution described here is probably not the recommended way to deploy confirmation
 dialogs.
 You should think about this upfront during the analysis/design phase of your application.

-I came up with this  *workoaround* when confronted with a clients legacy code,  littered
+I came up with this  *workaround* when confronted with a clients legacy code,  littered
 with user interactions that deserved a confirmation.
 Rewriting the code would take to long and
 would further 'spaghettize' the given code, so here you go.